 Finally, another direction in which our study could be expanded is the evaluation of a larger sample of Q&A sites and tag communities.
 This study would improve the generalization of the results for sites of different themes and in different platforms.
 Also, this experiment can correlate the community’s composition with performance metrics, such as, the mean time for the community to solve a question.
 This investigation could reveal if a specific distribution of users in the contributor profiles reduces the site’s performance.

 Appendix 1: unstandardized cluster centers from the first analysis in Super User

-Unstandardized cluster centers of the nine profiles identified in the site analysis
+The unstandardized cluster centers of the nine profiles are shown in Table 5.

 Appendix 2: results of the clustering analysis of the seven tag communities from Super User